 Account registration is offered together with an incentive upon completing the purchase.

 People are not bothered with any account stuff until they pay you money (if you had to choose, what’s more important to you: account registrations or purchases?).

 Usually “thank you” pages are not very useful, but not so here.
-They give you a no-brainer offer: just enter password and get a coupon (+ order tracking, fast login next time).
+They give you a no-brainer offer: just enter a password and get a coupon (+ order tracking, fast login next time).
 The account creation percentage for new users here is over 75%!
 Very high.